arogozhnikov/arogozhnikov.github.io/_remarks/2025-12-01-partial-derivatives.md

 $$

-index implicitly assures there is "rest of variables in this pack".
+The index implicitly ensures there is "the rest of variables in this pack".
 And then one would casually index as such:

 $$
 \partial_i f = \partial_i \hat{x}_i \cdot \partial_{\hat{i}} f
 $$

-Note present of hats: $$\hat{i}$$ &mdash; reflects that another coordinate system is used.
+Note the presence of hats: $$\hat{i}$$ &mdash; reflects that another coordinate system is used.

 This works beautifully because theorists don't pay much attention to a particular coordinate system.
-It is just "plain" or "with hat" or "indexed by j" or "indexed by alpha-primed".
+It is just "plain" or "with a hat" or "indexed by j" or "indexed by alpha-primed".

 Since in many partial cases you actually care about specific coordinates,